conjurer-rich/user-needs-mapping/_pages/quick-start-guide.md

 By following this process, you’ll build a User Needs Map that:
 1. Clarifies how user needs are met through capabilities.
 2. Highlights critical dependencies and bottlenecks.
 3. Guides better team and service boundary design.

 Start with the first step of your user’s journey, just as we did with **"Discover a movie."** Iterate until you’ve mapped enough needs and capabilities to gain actionable insights for your organization.

---
+---

+Interested in finding out how to apply these techniques within your organization?
+Check out [how we can help](https://userneedsmapping.com/how-can-we-help).